godotengine/godot-docs/tutorials/shading/shader_materials.rst

 .. note::

-   Using the convert option will turn the SpatialMaterial into a ShaderMaterial with a text shader, not a visual shader.
+   Using the convert option will turn the StandardMaterial3D into a ShaderMaterial with a text shader, not a visual shader.